hyscale/hyscale/docs/hyscale-commands-reference.md

 Status of an Application Service.

 Options:
-  -s --service string         name of service `<serviceName>` -n --namespace string       name of namespace `<namespace>` -a --application string     name of application `<applicationName>`
+  -s --service string         name of service `<serviceName>`.
+Can be repeated for multiple services.
+  -n --namespace string       name of namespace `<namespace>` -a --application string     name of application `<applicationName>`
 ```

 #### Description

 To get the status of a particular deployed service, use "get service status" command.
 The command requires service name, Kubernetes namespace and application name as inputs.
-Multiple service names (-s `<serviceName1>` -s `<serviceName2>` -s `<serviceNameN>`)  can be provided to get status of multiple services of an application.
+Multiple service names (-s `<serviceName1>` -s `<serviceName2>` -s `<serviceNameN>` or comma separated like -s `<serviceName1>`,`<serviceName2>`)  can be provided to get status of multiple services of an application.

 ## app status